shulik7/CancerLocator/README.md

     Options in the configuration file:
     trainFile: the traning file, only methylation values needed
-    testMethyFile: the testing file with methylation values
+    testMethyFile: the testing file with the number of methylated CpGs on the reads aligned to each cluster
-    testDepthFile: the testing file with number of CpG measurements for each cluster
+    testDepthFile: the testing file with the number of CpG measurements for each cluster
     typeMappingFile: the file used to map sample types to prediction classes
     resultFile: the output file
     thetaStep: the interval of theta values used in the inference